chrisbradleyy/LeDataSciFi.github.io/studentresourcevert/resource-landing.md

 ### Data, and practice ML
 - [Scikit (python package) can read in some data](https://scikit-learn.org/stable/datasets/index.html), which has data on Boston real estate, wine, a larger california housing dataset
-- [Pandas can read in a LOT of useful data!](https://pandas-datareader.readthedocs.io/en/latest/readers/index.html) **Data providers include: Federal Reserve, Ken French, NASDAQ, OECD, Qunadl, TSP, World Bank, and more!**
+- [Pandas can read in a LOT of useful data!](https://pandas-datareader.readthedocs.io/en/latest/readers/index.html) **Data providers include: Federal Reserve ("FRED"), Ken French, NASDAQ, OECD, Qunadl, TSP, World Bank, and more!**
 - [ML competitions with serious prizes at drivendata.org](https://www.drivendata.org/competitions/54/machine-learning-with-a-heart/)
   - [This comp was interesting](https://www.drivendata.org/competitions/50/worldbank-poverty-prediction/page/99/).
 You could start trying [to analyze it here](http://drivendata.co/blog/worldbank-poverty-benchmark/).
 This has a good example of the process you might follow.
 After you're done, you can see [the winner's code and discussion of the winning approach](https://github.com/drivendataorg/pover-t-tests/tree/9a1918856c5e6ee537caed103eb80dabefb2fe44)
 - **[kaggle.com](kaggle.com) has ML competitions, some FAQs, tutorials, data and competitions*